Wood fuel suppliers

 Become an accredited wood fuel supplier

 Talk to us about becoming an Accredited wood fuel supplier.
 Accreditation requires supporting evidence of quality assurance processes for the production, storage and delivery of wood fuel, fuel quality testing methods and customer references.
-Full details can be found in the scheme's Guidance Document and application form
+Full details can be found in the scheme's

 Only accredited suppliers are able to display the Bioenergy Association-accredited wood fuel supplier logo to show that they have fulfilled the required standards for high quality fuel production and distribution.